MoldyMacaroniX/moldygd.com/_src/posts/my-final-2-1-video-is-out-now-what.md

 ---
 title: My Final 2.1 Video Is Out.
 Now What?
 date: 2023-10-17
+desc: Today, I will be releasing my final 2.1 video (asterisk).
+It does feel sort of surreal, but at the same time, I don't think my content will change so much in 2.2.
+My style of content can quite easily be adapted to 2.2, and I've already been making 2.2 videos for some time anyway.
+It'll take a bit of time to learn the new level editor, but otherwise, not much will change for me.
 ---

 Today, I will be releasing my final 2.1 video.<sup>1</sup> It does feel sort of surreal, but at the same time, I don't think my content will change so much in 2.2.
 My style of content can quite easily be adapted to 2.2, and I've [already been making 2.2 videos for some time anyway](https://youtube.com/playlist?list=PLvG1lI0KWDE2nGdNUBuvSoYQ4OV2r1Svb&si=QZY7-_kSI9WdWnEj).
-It'll take a bit of time to learn the new editor level editor, but otherwise, not much will change for me.
+It'll take a bit of time to learn the new level editor, but otherwise, not much will change for me.

 Currently, I am in this awkward state where I cannot work on any more videos, meaning I am essentially softlocked from making videos until 2.2 comes out.
 So, what should I do in the meantime?